jackythesmurf/employee-creator/README.md

 ```
 You app should now be connected and running

-*Currently working on a Dockerize container to simplify the process*
+*Currently working on a Dockerized container to simplify the process*